 It is true that we have had some blind spots that Ann has highlighted.
 We are planning to let Modernising Money run out of print so that we can take our time to work on a new edition which will update our thinking in several areas.

-Ann points out that Keynes dismissed the ‘Quantity theory of money’ which essentially states that the amount of money is the key determinant in economy, rather than being an outcome determined by borrowing and lending decisions.
+Ann points out that Keynes dismissed the ‘Quantity theory of money’ which essentially states that the amount of money is the key determinant in an economy, rather than being an outcome determined by borrowing and lending decisions.
 Indeed, although this theory is covered in Modernising Money, we no longer think that this theory is very useful in describing the economy.

 We are doing more work on interest rates.
-Although in our proposal (as Ann points out), we state that the central bank would be no longer responsible for setting the base rate (or policy rate of interest), there are concerns that interest rates could become volatile in a Sovereign Money system.
-(Again we plan to do some writing on this subject over the next few months – stay tuned!)
+Although in our proposal (as Ann points out), we state that the central bank would no longer be responsible for setting the base rate (or policy rate) of interest, there are concerns that interest rates could become volatile in a Sovereign Money system.
+(Again, we plan to do some writing on this subject over the next few months – stay tuned!)

 Ann believes that monetary financing or alternative forms of Quantitative Easing (QE) are technocratic, but her analysis is confusing.
 Ann strongly argues that it is technocratic for the quantity of monetary financing or QE to be decided by central bankers.
 However, she implies that she does not think it is technocratic for central bankers to be setting interest rates, or choosing the amount of cash they create through QE.
 Ann tends to confuse two key topics at the heart of the problems with the monetary system and central banking: